 CCA GRANT MANAGEMENT PROCESS

 Cure Cancer manages the successful grants in association with Cancer Australia.

 In some cases, Cancer Australia co-funds the grant with Cure Cancer.

 Cancer Australia negotiates funding agreements with the institutions of successful researchers.
 Thereafter, Cancer Australia manages each research grant, reviewing progress reports from the researchers and ensuring that the researchers are undertaking the research steps specified in the agreements.

-Providing satisfactory progress is made, Cure Cancer Australia transfers funds to the chief investigator’s administering institution, after having been provided with evidence of satisfactory progress and upon advice from CA, in accordance with the payment schedule outlined in the funding agreement.
+Providing satisfactory progress is made, Cure Cancer transfers funds to the chief investigator’s administering institution, after having been provided with evidence of satisfactory progress and upon advice from CA, in accordance with the payment schedule outlined in the funding agreement.

 For enquiries, please contact our Research Program Manager on (02) 8072 6114 or email email@example.com